jinman36/reading-notes-personal/git_tutorial_notes.md

 - DCVS - Distributed Version Control Sytem

 # Git Tutorial A Comprehensive Guide
 - Git uses a DVCS to conquor the vulnerability that a single server CVS can have.
-A DVCS creates mirrored repositories whixch allow data to be backed up  easily.
-These mirrored repositories also allow collabrative work thorugh teams becasue the work is conducted on a local computer, thn merged with repositories on the shared drive.
+A DVCS creates mirrored repositories which allow data to be backed up  easily.
+These mirrored repositories also allow collaborative work thorough teams because the work is conducted on a local computer, thn merged with repositories on the shared drive.

 ### Some parts of this tutorial that I learned and want to maintain
-- (git stash) - allows you to hid all chages since the last commit for a clean workingdirectory
+- (git stash) - allows you to hid all changes since the last commit for a clean working directory
 - (git stash apply) - retrieves hidden changes

-### Adding a new remote repositoy through teh command line
+### Adding a new remote repository through teh command line
 - git remote
     - origin
 - git remote add js https://github.com/janesmith/project1